-Section 1 of the Fourteenth Amendment provides that everyone born in the United States or its territories is a citizen.
+Section 1 of the Fourteenth Amendment provides that everyone born in the United States or territories is a citizen.
 This concept is known as “birthright citizenship.”

 During and after the Civil War, some 4 million slaves were freed.
 Suddenly, there were 4 million people in the country whose legal position was unclear.

 Some of these include Loving v.
-Virginia (1967), permitting people of different races to be married anywhere in the country; Roe v.
-Wade (1973), permitting a woman to have an abortion.
+Virginia (1967), permitting people of different races to be married anywhere in the country, and Roe v Wade (1973), permitting a woman to have an abortion.

 As mentioned earlier, the Due Process clause states that the States may not curtail “life, liberty, or property without Due Process of law.”
-What does this mean exactly?

 The amount of representatives a state has in the House of Representatives is determined based on population.
-Every state, even if it has a very small population, has at least one representative.
-For example, today California has 53 representatives, while Alaska has just one (along with six other states).
+According to the Great Compromise, every state has at least one representative, even with a tiny populace.

 In the early days of the United States, slavery was prevalent in the south.

 The Three-Fifths Clause was reached as a compromise.
 It established that 3/5 of slaves would count towards a state’s population for purposes of representation in Congress.

-Naturally, after the war, the question arose whether or not those who had betrayed their oaths to the United States (such as former members of Congress or military officers) should be allowed to run for office in the US government.
-Section 3 of the 14th Amendment establishes that they can’t, unless Congress votes by a two-thirds majority to allow the person in question to run.
+Naturally, after the war, the question arose whether or not those who had betrayed their oaths to the United States (such as former members of Congress or military officers) should be allowed to run for office in the United States federal government.